Your Guide to Aftercare

 At the Workplace

 Aftercare can also be included in employee assistance programs (EAPs).
-EAPs focus on issues that may arise in the workplace, such as conflicts and personal matters, but they can also address substance abuse.
+EAPs focus on issues that may arise in the workplace, such as conflicts and personal matters, but they can also address substance use disorder.

 Take The First Step Towards Recovery